Authentication

 Key Storage

-- Development: Store Server Key in Control Panel (EditorPrefs)
+- Development: Store Server Key in the SDK’s Control Panel (kept in local editor settings)

 - Production: Use environment variables or a secrets manager